beyond-code-github/Superscribe/graphbasedrouting.markdown

       IF match has an Action Function THEN CALL Action Function WITH routedata, current segment IF there are remaining segments THEN DEQUEUE the current segment FROM RemainingSegments

-      IF oncomplete IS set AND oncomplete IS exclusive THEN  SET oncomplete TO null IF match has any final functions defined for the current method THEN SET oncomplete TO final function for this method
+      SET oncomplete TO null
+      IF match has a final functions defined for the current method THEN SET oncomplete TO final function for this method

       SET nextmatch to result of CALL FindNextMatch WITH routedata, current segment, match.Edges IF nextmatch IS null
-        AND current match has no Final Function for this method AND current match has edges
+        AND current match has Final Functions but none match this method THEN SET NoMatchingFinalFunction flag to true
-        AND current match has no optional edges THEN

-          SET IncompleteMatch flag to true
           EXIT FUNCTION
       END IF